agustinmista/PyAudioSelector/README.md

 It will automatically add the indicator to the autostart folder, so you don't have to start it mannualy every time.

 ### Config file
-Threre are some basic parameters such as refresh interval or some icons you could change, by editing the config.ini file, located at /usr/share/PyAudioSelector/ after the installation
+Threre are some basic parameters such as refresh interval or some icons you can change by editing the config.ini file, located at /usr/share/PyAudioSelector/ after the installation

 ```
 [constants]